playing rules – interference & protection of the goaltender

 Note 3: Forcefully knocking the stick out of an opponent’s hand with the stick should be assessed as slashing rather than interference.

-(b) A Minor penalty for Interference with the goaltender shall be imposed on a player who, by means of his stick or his body, interferes with or impedes the movements of the goaltender by actual physical contact.
+(b) A Minor penalty for Interference with the goaltender shall be imposed on a player who, by means of their stick or their body, interferes with or impedes the movements of the goaltender by actual physical contact.
 The penalty should be announced as “Interference with the Goaltender”.

 Note: A goaltender is not “fair game” just because he is outside the goal crease.
 A penalty for Interference (Minor or, at the discretion of the Referee, a Major penalty and a Game Misconduct penalty) or Charging (Minor or, at the discretion of the Referee, Major penalty and a Game Misconduct penalty) shall be called where an opposing player makes unnecessary contact with the goaltender.
 Likewise, Referees should be alert to penalize goaltenders for Tripping, Slashing, or Spearing in the vicinity of the goal.